 Insurance companies are adept at defending side-impact accident cases.
 This is why it is important to consult with a seasoned personal injury attorney at Johnson Law, P.C. as soon as possible after you are injured.
 We may be able to help.

-Side-impact collisions as a topic covers both passenger and driver side collisions.
-Driver side collisions are guaranteed to have an occupant resulting in a higher chance of injury.
-In passenger side collisions with no additional occupants, the passenger side acts as a crumple zone that can protect the driver.
+Side-impact collisions as a topic cover both passenger and driver-side collisions.
+Driver-side collisions are guaranteed to have an occupant resulting in a higher chance of injury.
+In passenger-side collisions with no additional occupants, the passenger side acts as a crumple zone that can protect the driver.
 For optimal safety the center seats in a vehicle are ideal.
 This is why it is often advised that car seats be positioned in the center rear seat rather than either the driver or passenger side.
 At the worst, studies have shown no difference between the safety of the seating positions.
-At the best, studies have shown a significant decrease in the chance for severe injury by being in the middle seat.
+At best, studies have shown a significant decrease in the chance of severe injury by being in the middle seat.

-The injuries in a side-impact car accident highly depend on if you crashed into the side of a car or had a car crash into the side of you.
-Injuries to the driver that was T-boned are often severe.
-Crushing injuries happen to the arm and legs.
-Traumatic brain injuries occur either from direct impact with a window or violent whipping of the head side to side.
+The injuries in a side-impact car accident highly depend on whether you crashed into the side of a car or had a car crash into the side of you.
+Injuries to the driver who was T-boned are often severe.
+Crushing injuries happen to the arms and legs.
+Traumatic brain injuries occur either from direct impact with a window or violent whipping of the head from side to side.
 Broken arms, wrists, and shoulders are also very common.
 Broken femurs are some of the most life-threatening injuries as the femoral artery can be at risk.

 Side-impact accidents happen for many reasons.
 One of the most common reasons is that a vehicle ran a red light or stoplight.
 There is little time to react in these situations and the collisions are often at full speed.
 It should be noted that almost all t-bone accidents occur at intersections.